v-yanakiev/syntix/README.md

 You can also define your own execution environment using a Dockerfile.

-I use fly.io's Fly Machines for the execution environments, as well as for the app's back-end.

-Here's the Discord server for the service: https://discord.gg/EsJPJdBaR3

 Here's a YouTube demonstration of the Syntix AI agent fetching the top Hacker News post of the day, based on a user request:

 [![Syntix fetching demonstration](https://img.youtube.com/vi/_wcJ7mTNJ0A/0.jpg)](https://www.youtube.com/watch?v=_wcJ7mTNJ0A)